Industrial Data & IIoT · MAY 2026 · Updated JUNE 2026 · 8 min read

 The Australian context

-Australian manufacturing sites tend to run mixed-vintage equipment: a recent line next to a plant that has been extended in stages over twenty years, with PLCs and OEM skids from several eras and vendors.
+Australian manufacturing sites tend to run mixed-vintage equipment: a recent line next to a plant extended in stages over twenty years, with PLCs and OEM skids from several eras and vendors.
 That mix is exactly the environment a unified namespace suits, because it absorbs old and new equipment behind one consistent structure rather than forcing a rip-and-replace.

 What this means